tatjam/tatjam.github.io/dev/res/Mathematics/solar-sail.md

 For simplicity, we may consider our solar sail to be a perfectly flat rectangle of area \\(A\\) with its normal vector pointing in direction \\(𝐧\\).
 We will assume that only solar radiation is meaningful, and it comes from a fixed direction \\(𝐬\\).
 The reflectivity of the sail is given by \\( ϵ ∈ [0, 1] \\), with 0 meaning the sail is perfectly black, and 1 meaning it's perfectly reflective.

 The first component of the solar radiation force is that given by absorption of the light.
-The total quantity of light absorbed is
+The total quantity of light absorbed is proportional to

 $$
     ϕ_a = A \abs{𝐧 ⋅𝐬},